 SORN: Getting one

-The Driver and Vehicle Licensing Agency (DVLA) are there to help, even if at times it doesn’t seem that way.
+The Driver and Vehicle Licensing Agency (DVLA) are there to help.
 If you require a SORN then direct contact with them is preferable.

 If you don’t mind listening to “on-hold” music then call the DVLA service line on 0300 123 4321, this is a 24 hour service, If you have the time you can bop while-you-wait.
 Visit this site for a list of charges. www.gov.uk/call-charges